 Massage has a profound positive effect on health by maximising the body’s potential for regeneration and recovery.
-It can promote a feeling of wellbeing – calms and soothes – and can also have a stimulating, refreshing and invigorating effect.
+It calms and soothes whilst also having a stimulating, refreshing and invigorating effect.

 If you have been training hard for a sporting event, you may find yourself with some aches and strains.
 Not only is this likely to affect your performance, it may also grow worse over time.
 Sports massage helps to ease these complaints by relaxing muscles and improving circulation.

 Why choose us for massage?

 Emily Low is a former ballet dancer, who specialises in a full range of deep tissue release techniques, Swedish therapeutic massage, sports and also pregnancy massage.
 Lizzie Hewitt specialises in soft tissue therapy, Thai foot massage, Indian head massage and natural lift face massage.